-I also often search for the bad or negative parts.
+I also often search for bad or negative parts.
 Parts that people struggle with or complain about.
-Review posts are super useful here, even if they are only someones opinions and not necessary the truth.
-I try to get a sense if it worth it and if there are any existing problems or pitfalls.
+Review posts are super useful here, even if they are only someone's opinions and not necessary the truth.
+I try to get a sense if it worth it and if there are any known problems or pitfalls.

 When I feel I have enough potential sources of information I stop.
 At the end of this session I usually have 20-30 browser tabs open, 10-15 bookmarks and 5-10 Youtube videos added to my "Watch Later" list.

 2. Overwhelm yourself